 It doesn’t even have to be a Bullet Journal page.
 Get some free printable mandalas or coloring pages and add those.

 It’ll be a great page for you to come back to and meditate a bit while coloring.
 It’s also kind of cool to know there’s an evil little secret lying underneath it all!

 You can also add some functional Bullet Journal pages.
 Check out our Resources Vault for free printables you can use.

 If you aren’t a part of Planning Mashers yet, be sure to join us in the signup form at the end of the post!

 Create A Collage

-This is my example for the blackout method.
-That time when I made 8 days week and had to black out my habit tracker.
+This is my example of the blackout method from an October setup.
+That time when I made eight days a week and had to black out my habit tracker.

 Bullet Journal Doodles

 Don’t know how to cover your mistake?
 Just doodles over it.
 The perfect example is this crow, who appears to be judging me.
 I originally planned it to be “this week” letters, and so I wrote them.

 Then, I realized I had too many columns and had to move my ‘this week” section down.
 I just drew a little crow and a skull over it.
 Problem solved, and the page actually looks better for it!